MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mde-p1-setup-configuration.md

 ## Set up your tenant environment

+Setting up your tenant environment includes tasks, such as:

+- Verifying your licenses
+- Configuring your tenant
+- Configuring your proxy settings (only if necessary)
-Setting up your tenant environment includes tasks, such as verifying your licenses and configuring your tenant.
-An important part of this process is making sure sensors are working correctly and reporting data to Defender for Endpoint.
-As a preview customer, you’ll likely have help with this process.
+- Making sure sensors are working correctly and reporting data to Defender for Endpoint

+These tasks are included in the setup phase for Defender for Endpoint.
 To learn more, see [Set up Defender for Endpoint](production-deployment.md).

 ## Assign roles and permissions